 - Purchase food for your dorm or apartment.

-- Pay housing or rental fees.
+- Pay housing or rental fees and room and board.

 - Cover your books and supplies for the semester.